-The Admissions Office facilitates the recruitment and admissions process of prospective students.
+The Office of Admissions facilitates the recruitment and admissions process of prospective students.
 Applicants must complete appropriate admission forms and submit them along with required credentials to the Office of Admissions.
-Application forms may be obtained from the Office of Admissions or on the web at http://www.uscb.edu/admissions/index.html.
+Application forms may be obtained from the Office of Admissions or on the web at www.uscb.edu/admissions/index.html.